As providers of corporate language training, we hear comments and questions like these all the time:

 We just don’t have time for language training.

 This accountant already speaks English well enough.
 I don’t understand why he wants private lessons.
 That couldn’t possibly have any impact, right?

 Basically, you can boil them all down to one key question:

 Will the money we spend on corporate language training deliver a return on our investment?

 I’m a passionate proponent of language training, but I totally understand where companies that ask this question are coming from.
 Their money and time are finite, their needs are many, and they have to spend wisely.
+It is perfectly reasonable to ask the question: “How much will language training cost?”
 But there’s more than ample evidence that the cost of language training is worth it; an investment that pays off many times over.

 Lack of Fluency Hurts the Bottom Line

 I recently had a meeting with the head of HR for a multinational company that sends Japanese expats to the U.S. to work for two to four years.
 I asked her how much time each employee was losing each each week due to communications breakdowns.
 I expected her to tell me two hours or so.
 That’s based on what our clients tell us about how much time an employee saves per week after a few months of language training.

 Instead, her answer shocked me: Five hours.
 Five!
 A lack of language fluency was costing each of their employees more than a half day per week.